daedalus15/CRUD-Operations-GoLang/README.md

 <h1 align="center">CRUD Operations Using GoLang</h1>

-This project, made as a submission for the **Go Programming Language Course**, implements a RESTful API in GoLang for performing CRUD (Create, Read, Update, Delete) operations on a database.
+This project, made as a submission for the **Go Programming Language** Course, implements a RESTful API in GoLang for performing CRUD (Create, Read, Update, Delete) operations on a database.
 It provides endpoints to interact with the database via HTTP requests.

 ## Features
 * Create: Add new entries to the database.